cal-itp/mobility-marketplace/content/_actions/subscribe.md

 ---
-title: Subscribe for updates
+title: Get In Touch
-text: Subscribe
+text: Get in touch
-href: /subscribe
+href: /getintouch
 target: _self
 ref_id: cqce87u
 ---
-Sign up to get updates in your inbox on our latest releases
+Sign up to get updates in your inbox on our latest releases.